consoledotdev/home/content/browser-testing/browserstack.md

 productShot:
   image: /img/browser-testing/browserstack.png
 intro:
-  "BrowserStack is a great tool for manual and automated testing on a large number of devices.
+  "BrowserStack is a great product for manual and automated testing on a large number of devices.
 Integrations with other services make it a powerful tool, but latency can be high when live-testing devices and some newer OS releases are not immediately available."